 Estrogen is a hormone that plays a crucial role in regulating many bodily functions, including sleep.
 It has been shown to impact the production and release of melatonin, a hormone that helps regulate the sleep-wake cycle, as well as the circadian rhythms that govern our sleep patterns.
-In this article, we will explore the relationship between estrogen, melatonin, and circadian rhythms, and how it impacts sleep in women who have undergone endocrine therapy for breast cancer.
+In this blog, we will explore the relationship between estrogen, melatonin, and circadian rhythms, and how it impacts sleep in women who have undergone endocrine therapy for breast cancer.

 The role of estrogen in regulating sleep

 Estrogen affects the circadian rhythm, which is the internal 24-hour "clock" that regulates many of the body's physiological processes, including sleep-wake cycles.
 The exact mechanisms by which estrogen controls the circadian rhythm are not fully understood, but research suggests that estrogen affects the production of certain proteins that regulate the body's internal clock.

 The circadian rhythm is controlled by a group of cells in the brain called the suprachiasmatic nucleus (SCN), which receives input from the eyes regarding light exposure.
 This input helps to synchronize the body's internal clock with external cues, such as daylight and darkness.
 The SCN regulates the production of a number of proteins that control various physiological processes, including sleep.

 One of the proteins that is critical to regulating the circadian rhythm is called CLOCK.
 Estrogen has been shown to regulate the production of CLOCK, which in turn affects the production of other proteins that regulate the circadian rhythm.
 Estrogen can also directly affect the SCN itself, by binding to estrogen receptors on the cells and regulating gene expression.